rsgc-tuer-m/robot-panoply/README.md

 For each robot:

 * Make a clear plan (identify input, process, and output).
-This can take the form of a sketch on a co-ordinate system, or, a series of rough storyboards. **Post your plans to Sesame.**
+This can take the form of a sketch on a co-ordinate system, or, a series of rough storyboards.
 * It is important that your robot be anchored to the origin – the top left corner, or (0, 0).
+* **Post your plans to Sesame.**

+Choose one of your plans, and then:

 * Fork and clone this repository (see instructions in your composition book).
-* Implement your plan by writing well-organized, human readable code.
+* Implement the plan for one of your robots by writing well-organized, human readable code.
-* Be sure to commit your code to the fork of your repository.
+* Be sure to commit your code to your fork of the repository.
+* Multiple commits would be expected – please do not commit your code all at once when you are finished.

 For inspiration – [you may wish to view this example](http://russellgordon.ca/rsgc/ics/2o/2016/spring/robots.png) – it's the same robot, in a few different configurations (it's head can extend upwards).
 Your robot only needs to have one configuration (for now, although you may wish to think ahead about how your robot might look if it had more capabilities).